dakom35/My2DGame/readme.txt

-This is a project to learn how to make 'simple' games in C++ with the SFML library The goal is to recreate the pong game.
+This is a project to learn how to make 'simple' games in C++ with the SFML library The goal is to "shoot" the rectangles popping on the screen : a good aim warm-up.

  This is the command to compile and generate the executable game file :